bdash/spike-spk/README.md

 `STRS` contains null-separated strings for all of the file names contained within the package.

-After `STRS` are zero or more `FINF` chunks containing information aboout the files contained within the update.
+After `STRS` are zero or more `FINF` / `FI64` chunks containing information aboout the files contained within the update.
 These are terminated by a `FEND` chunk.

-`FINF` chunks contain the file name (represented as an offset into `STRS`), the file size, the offset of the file data within `SDAT`, an HMAC-SHA1 of the data, and an MD5 of the data.
+`FINF` / `FI64` chunks contain the file name (represented as an offset into `STRS`), the file size, the offset of the file data within `SDAT`, an HMAC-SHA1 of the data, and an MD5 of the data.

+`FINF` uses 32-bit fields for sizes and offsets, while `FI64` uses 64-bit fields.

 `SDAT` chunks contain the file data.
 The data is indexed by `FINF`.

+It is unknown what purpose `SZ64` serves at this time.

 ## Split update format